InseeFr/ddi-questionnaire-modeling/sourcedocs/docs/mandatory-question/index.md

 Questions that have a single response are `d:QuestionItem` objects.

-Such questions are marked as _mandatory_ if the tag `<r:ResponseCardinality minimumResponses="1"/>` is present.
+Such questions are marked as _mandatory_ if the tag `<r:ResponseCardinality minimumResponses="1"/>` is present in the _response domain_.

-Example:
+The _response domain_ is for instance:

+- a `d:NominalDomain` object for a boolean question
+- a `d:TextDomain` object for a text question
+- a `d:NumericDomain` object for a numeric question
+- a `d:CodeDomain` object for a unique choice question

+Example (text question):

 `DDIInstance > g:ResourcePackage > d:QuestionScheme`